Academic Work #

 Writing Projects #

 I have written here and elsewhere off and on since 2006.
 College almost destroyed my love for writing — as it did my love for reading, for a while — but I still managed to churn out a few things here and there.
-It took a while to get back into it once I graduated, but now I split my writing time between two projects: this site, and my book.
+It took a while to get back into it once I graduated, but now I split my writing time between these projects.

 This Site #